-The seals in the values of the hydraulic system can become dirty or worn and allow hydraulic fluid to leak across the spool.
-If this happens in a flow control value (used with a PTO system), a door value, or the manifold system contact our parts department toll free at 800-235-6577 to order a replacement O-ring kit (Figures 44 and 45).
+The seals in the valves of the hydraulic system can become dirty or worn and allow hydraulic fluid to leak across the spool.
+If this happens in a flow control valve (used with a PTO system), a door valve, or the manifold system contact our parts department toll free at 800-235-6577 to order a replacement O-ring kit (Figures 50 and 51).